Guías y buenas prácticas

 Interoperable and Reusable:

 Data should be compatible with other datasets and tools.
-For future reuse, they must also be well documented and properly licensed.
+To support future reuse, they must also be well documented and appropriately licensed.
 Recommended practices include:

 1. Use widely recognized formats that can be processed with free software (CSV, JSON, etc.).
 Avoid proprietary formats when possible.